David Abrams Portfolio Entering 2026: A High-Conviction Stake in Loar Holdings

 David Abrams, the low-profile founder of Abrams Capital Management, has quietly built one of the most fascinating hedge fund portfolios on Wall Street.
 Unlike high-profile investors such as Warren Buffett or Ray Dalio, Abrams rarely gives interviews and avoids the spotlight.
 Yet his track record places him among the most respected value investors in the world.

 Abrams’ reputation comes not just from strong performance but also from his unique style.
 Where most hedge funds hold hundreds of stock holdings, Abrams prefers to run an exceptionally concentrated portfolio.
 He is comfortable placing large bets on a few carefully chosen equity securities and holding them for years or even decades.
-His average holding period is 20 quarters (five years), a stark contrast to the short-term focus that dominates much of Wall Street.
+His average holding period is 17 quarters (four years), a stark contrast to the short-term focus that dominates much of Wall Street.

 This discipline has paid off.
 Over the past decade, Abrams has delivered results that rival the best in the industry.
-As of Q2 2025, Abrams Capital’s portfolio value was 6.11 billion dollars with only 13 portfolio holdings disclosed in his latest SEC 13F filing.
-The fund’s returns have been exceptional: +37% over the past year, +96% over the past three years, and +144% over the past five years.
+As disclosed in the SEC Form 13F filed on February 14, 2026, for the quarter ended December 31, 2025, Abrams Capital reported a portfolio value of 5.67 billion dollars with only 12 portfolio holdings disclosed in his latest SEC 13F filing.
+The fund’s returns have been exceptional: +95% over the past three years, and +87.5% over the past five years.

-In the sections that follow, we’ll explore Abrams’ background, the philosophy that guides his investment strategy, the major changes in his portfolio activity during Q2 2025, and a closer look at Loar Holdings – the company that has become his defining bet.
+In the sections that follow, we’ll explore Abrams’ background, the philosophy that guides his investment strategy, the major changes in his portfolio activity during Q4 2025, and a closer look at Loar Holdings – the company that has become his defining bet.

 Who Is David Abrams?